Shining-blue kingfisher

 The shining-blue kingfisher (Alcedo quadribrachys) is a species of bird in the family Alcedinidae.
 It is found in tropical Africa.

 The shining-blue kingfisher was described of by the French ornithologist Charles Lucien Bonaparte in 1850 and given its current binomial name Alcedo quadribrachys.
 The name Alcedo is the Latin word for a "kingfisher".
 The specific epithet quadribrachys is from the Latin quadri- for "four" and brachium meaning "arms" or in this case "toes".

-The shining-blue kingfisher is one of seven species in the genus Alcedo and is most closely related to the half-collared kingfisher (Alcedo semitorquata).
+The shining-blue kingfisher is one of eight species in the genus Alcedo and is most closely related to the half-collared kingfisher (Alcedo semitorquata).